 About

-Trending Repos is an open-source GitHub discovery tool.
-Every four hours it re-scores the entire tracked corpus using EMA-smoothed star and fork velocity to find what's gaining momentum, not just what's already popular.
+Trending Repos is the market terminal for open source — free, for everyone.
+Every four hours it re-prices the entire tracked corpus using EMA-smoothed star and fork velocity to find what's gaining momentum, not just what's already popular.

 Each repository receives a score per period — daily, weekly, monthly — computed as a weighted combination of engagement velocity and recency: